 A starting point for our search

 We started off by making a list of the most basic characteristic our cameras should have, and from our point of view, we wanted it to be quite compact and lightweight, able to shoot 4k videos and slow motion as well, to be able to work on improving our cinematic effects and our b-rolls.
+But if you only need a camera to take photos for your blog or Instagram, you can ignore the 4k feature.

 We’ve left most of the other camera features and technical specs out of the picture at the beginning of our search, to get an outline of what we wanted and narrowed it down to just this: a mirrorless camera able to shoot 4k and slow-motion videos for our YouTube vlogs and that could also take great pictures for our Instagram channel.